 In fact, it was largely due to their intelligence and strong performance in the talent segment that they outshone other contestants and made it to the top two.

 Even if contestants were assessed on beauty alone, I don’t see how this is a major problem.
-First of all, I would think that looking good does require a lot of effort from being disciplined with skincare regime to one’s makeup routine.
-For instance, my roommate from the Philippines, Amanda Arbitaro, wasn’t born having a killer figure like this, she trained really hard in the gym for it.
+First of all, I would think that looking good does require a lot of effort from being disciplined with skincare regime to one’s fitness routine.

 Furthermore, we have tons of competitions in our society for things like food competitions like seeing who can tolerate cold best; take the spiciest food or place their hands on the car for the longest time etc. Why isn’t anyone slamming these competitions?